Russian police kill Islamist militant leader before Olympics

 Eldar Magatov, a suspect in attacks on Russian targets and alleged leader of an insurgent group in the Babyurt district of Dagestan, died in a shootout, the National Anti-Terror Committee said on Tuesday.

-President Vladimir Putin has staked his political reputation on organising a successful Olympics and tightened security nationwide after insurgents who hope to create an Islamist state in the North Caucasus threatened to attack the Games, which start on February 7.
+President Vladimir Putin has staked his political reputation on organizing a successful Olympics and tightened security nationwide after insurgents who hope to create an Islamist state in the North Caucasus threatened to attack the games, which start on February 7.

+Putin had a phone call on Tuesday with U.S. President Barack Obama in which they discussed how best to have a "safe and secure" Winter Olympics, the White House said.

-"(She) may be used as a terrorist-suicide bomber by (insurgency) leaders to organise terrorist acts during preparations for and during the 2014 Winter Olympics," read the letter, asking police to immediately look into the matter.
+"(She) may be used as a terrorist-suicide bomber by (insurgency) leaders to organize terrorist acts during preparations for and during the 2014 Winter Olympics," read the letter, asking police to look immediately into the matter.

-The letter from Russia's Federal Security Services to local police says she is the widow of a killed Islamist militant and is believed to have recently left her home in Dagestan, which lies nearly 600 kms (370 miles) from Sochi on the opposite end of Russia's predominantly Muslim North Caucasus region.
+The letter from Russia's Federal Security Services to local police said she was the widow of a slain Islamist militant and is believed to have recently left her home in Dagestan, which lies nearly 600 km (370 miles) from Sochi on the opposite end of Russia's predominantly Muslim North Caucasus region.

 Photographs of Ibragimovaya show a woman in a hijab, wearing a long dress.